 The End of the MGM Connection

-Today, the Studios in “Disney’s Hollywood Studios” is of little significance.
-Movie production left here long ago; it’s been more than a decade since any television production of note has taken place; and only a handful of attractions remain that offer a peek behind the scenes, such as the Studio Backlot Tour and the Indiana Jones Epic Stunt Spectacular!
-Unfortunately—for those who loved its creative aspects, that is—DHS is now simply an amusement park whose theme is movies and TV.
+The Studios in “Disney’s Hollywood Studios” is of little significance.
+Movie and television production ceased here long ago, and only a handful of aging attractions remain that offer a peek behind the scenes.
+DHS is now simply an amusement park whose theme is movies and TV.

 |Baby Care Center||At Guest Relations; baby food and other necessities available at Oscar’s Super Service|